Origin of the Armenians: Strabo

-In reference to a time ancient to him, Strabo mentions Armenia facing Syria (Ancient Greek for Assyria) and ruling the whole of Asia (probably meaning Western Asia) until its authority was diminished by the time of Astyages of the Median Empire (r.
+In reference to a time ancient to him, Strabo mentions Armenia facing Syria (Ancient Greek for Assyria) and ruling the whole of Asia (probably meaning West Asia) until its authority was diminished by the time of Astyages of the Median Empire (r.
 585–550 BC) at the hand of Cyrus of the Persian Empire (r.
 559–530 BC), after which it maintained its "ancient dignity":

 In ancient times Greater Armenia ruled the whole of Asia, after it broke up the empire of the Syrians, but later, in the time of Astyages, it was deprived of that great authority by Cyrus and the Persians, although it continued to preserve much of its ancient dignity; and Ecbatana was winter residence for the Persian kings, and likewise for the Macedonians who, after overthrowing the Persians, occupied Syria; and still today it affords the kings of the Parthians the same advantages and security.